ails-lab/SAGE_Documentation/docs/README.md

 13. Now that the dataset is published, we can now see its content from the “Published Collections” Tab:

 <img  class="full-width-image" src="https://raw.githubusercontent.com/ails-lab/SAGE_Documentation/main/docs/_media/image11.png" width="auto">

+# Creating Enrichments

+## Introduction

+After the **Importation** step, the data is loaded into sage and ready to be processed by the platform.

+In SAGE, the modules that are responsible for data processing and enrichment creation are called **Annotators**.

+Each Annotator gets a number of metadata entries as Input, performs a specific operation, and produces Annotations (Enrichments) on the output.

+Also, SAGE gives the user the option to perform **preprocess operations** on the input data (decapitalization, regex match and replace etc) in order to improve the quality of the result.

+Each annotator has a specific set of properties that need to be defined.

+As every data operation in SAGE, the Annotators execution operation is separated in two steps:

+1. The **EXECUTION** step, where the annotator results are produced and stored as RDF files

+2. The **PUBLISH** step, where the already created annotator results (enrichments) are uploaded in the triplestore database, so the next steps of the data pipeline can be performed (eg Validation)

+## Available Annotators

+In SAGE, the most important Annotators are:

+1. AIDA Place Wikidata Annotator

+2. AIDA Place Geonames Annotator

+3. AIDA Wikidata Annotator

+4. InThesaurus Annotator

+5. Generic SPARQL Query Annotator

+## Step by step